On Some Bounds on the Perturbation of Invariant Subspaces of Normal Matrices with Application to a Graph Connection Problem: Introduction

-The outline of the paper are the following: \begin{enumerate} \item We use a natural metric on $Gr(q,\mathbb{C}^n)$ (the space of $q$-dimensional complex vector subspaces of $\mathbb{C}^n$) to describe perturbation of invariant subspaces of $n\times n$ normal matrices. \corrected{This metric is equivalent to the $\sin\Theta$ measure between subspaces of $\mathbb{C}^n$.} \item Some geometry lemmas are proven in Section~\ref{sec:geomrtry}, \corrected{which are used in Section~\ref{sec:well-clusterted-spectrum} for deriving bounds on the perturbation of invariant subspaces in terms of the spectrum of the unperturbed matrix (when the spectrum is well-clustered).} \item \corrected{In Section~\ref{sec:partitioned-spectrum} we describe} upper-bound on the distance between invariant subspaces in terms of the spectrum of both the unperturbed and perturbed matrices.
-These results appear in Proposition~\ref{prop:full-main} and Corollaries~\ref{cor:main-simplified} \& \ref{cor:kappa-zero}. \corrected{These results lead to slight reformulation of the Davis-Kahan $\sin\Theta$ Theorem for normal matrices (Section VIII.3 of~\cite{bhatia1996matrix}).} As an example, Corollary~\ref{cor:kappa-zero} \corrected{states}
+The outline of the paper \corrected{is as follows}: \begin{enumerate} \item \corrected{In in Section~\ref{sec:d-subspace} we describe} a natural metric, \corrected{$d_\mathrm{\subspacetext}$,} on $Gr(q,\mathbb{C}^n)$ (the space of $q$-dimensional complex vector subspaces of $\mathbb{C}^n$) to measure perturbation of invariant subspaces of $n\times n$ normal matrices. \corrected{This metric is equivalent to the Frobenius norm of the $\sin\Theta$ matrix between subspaces of $\mathbb{C}^n$.} \item Some geometry lemmas are proven in Section~\ref{sec:geomrtry}, \corrected{which are used in Section~\ref{sec:well-clusterted-spectrum} for deriving bounds on the perturbation of invariant subspaces in terms of the spectrum of the unperturbed matrix only (when the spectrum is well-clustered).} \item \corrected{In Section~\ref{sec:partitioned-spectrum} we describe} upper-bound on the distance between